Board of Trustees

 Paul Tomasic joined the Royal Bank of Canada in November 2014 as Head of Healthcare in Europe.
 Paul was previously at Citi, where he most recently led their healthcare investment banking in Europe, the Middle East and Africa.
 Working within the healthcare sector since 2000, Paul has also held positions at L.E.K.
 Consulting (Life Sciences) and UBS’ healthcare team.
 Paul qualified for the New York State bar having obtained his law degree from the London School of Economics.
 He also trained as an accountant at Arthur Andersen after having obtained a degree from New York University’s Leonard N. Stern School of Business (magna cum laude).

 Our Senior Management Team is responsible for executing the Foundation’s strategic direction and supporting the implementation of its programmes.

 Tony has managed a variety of private, public and not-for-profit organisations having started his career in the British Army before working for the British Embassy in The Philippines.
-He has been part of the founding team of two successful SME start-ups and advised private sector clients including Lockheed Martin, Malawi Mangoes and Insinger de Beaufort.
+He has been part of the management team of two SME start-ups and advised a range of private sector clients on delivering social impact.
 In the international development sector Tony was employed by the UK Department for International Development and has set up, led and managed complex development programmes in Afghanistan, Somalia, Lebanon and Sri Lanka.
 Tony has postgraduate degrees from the London School of Economics and Kings College London.
 He joined Vision for a Nation in 2017.